PhracturedBlue/ESP8266MQTTMesh/README.md

 * AsyncMqttClient
 * ESPAsyncTCP

+If SSL support is required, the development (staging) branch of the esp8266 library is also needed.
+If using platformio, this can be installed via these [instructions](http://docs.platformio.org/en/latest/platforms/espressif8266.html#using-arduino-framework-with-staging-version).

+**NOTE:** Enabling SSL will add ~70kB to the firmware size, and may make it impossible to use OTA updates depending on firmware and flash size.

 If OTA support is desired, the esp8266 module must have at least 1M or Flash (configured as 784k ROM, 256k SPIFFS).
 The OTA image is stored between the end of the firmware image and the beginning of the filesystem (i.e. not in the filesystem itself).
 Thus, for a 1M Flash, the firmware can be no larger than ~390kB